 Currently, smart refers to those who know the most facts and got the best grades or made the fewest mistakes.
 In the SMA, it is impossible for humans to know more than any machine, and machines will still score better on exams given to both.
 The new definition of smart reflects the increasing cognitive capabilities of smart machines and is not measured by quantity (how much you know), but by the quality of your thinking, learning, and emotionally engaging with others, because the machines cannot do all these.

 Humility is not about being subdued or meek.
 It is about, a mindset about oneself that is open minded, self accurate, “not all about me”, and that enables one to embrace the world as it is, in the pursuit of human excellence.
 This enables the behaviors that underlie the high performance of SMA skills.

-New smart behaviours
+New smart behaviors

-It is very important to inculcate the new smart behaviours, not only that but also create an ambience that fosters such behavior.
+It is very important to inculcate the new smart behaviors, not only that but also create an ambiance that fosters such behavior.
 Most of us will have to train our cognitive, emotional, self-management muscles to excel at the new smart behaviors that underlie the thinking and emotionally engaging skills that separate us from smart machines.
 We need to embrace this new smart and cultivate humility.
 The new environment must be designed to reduce the two biggest human learning inhibitors: ego and fear.
 Three psychological concepts form the foundation of that environment are positivity, self determination theory and psychological safety.

 Clearly, emerging technologies are already impacting the supply chain.
 How do you see these trends and ideas impacting the way you work?
 How are you preparing for this gargantuan change and the SMA?
 Share your thoughts in the comments section below.